SBUtltmedia/ECHOEPA_SQL/README.md

 dependancies that I recall are python3 php>=5.3 wget and [Parallel](https://www.gnu.org/software/parallel/) used by "chunkFile"
 ###
  "schema.sql"  contains the schema for the tables listed in "files.csv" we've mostly changed the type of the columns containing indexes, I'm sure the schema could be improved.
-"schema.sql" should be loaded into your databases before "scrapeECHOEPA" is used.
+"schema.sql" should be loaded into your databases before "scrapeECHOEPA" is run.